|Loc: mid-south coast Anacapa Island

 In calm conditions, yachts anchor 100 yards off the shore all along East and Middle Anacapa.
 That’s in VERY calm conditions.
 If it’s not glassy, we poke into East Fish Camp.

 Stand-off from the shore at least quarter mile or more to avoid rocks that uncover near datum.
-We generally anchor east of the area that uncovers at low tide (see chart at the bottom).
+We generally anchor east of the area that.
 That puts us about one-third of the way from the N-S headland to E-W part of the island.

 Take a tour of the anchorage and spot the rocks indicated on the chart and the two drying areas (green areas on the chart) before dropping your hook.